HichemAK/MinKAssess/readme.md

 - Easy-to-use
 - Clean code
-- Minimalistic implementation: I kept only the portion of the code needed to compute KaaR and removed the rest
+- Minimalistic implementation: I kept only the portion of the code needed to compute KaRR and removed the rest
-- This implementation can compute KaaR on a single fact (the original implementation went through all facts)
+- This implementation can compute KaRR on a single fact (the original implementation went through all facts)

 ## Citation
 Cite the original authors using: